What is a Kudos?

 Can I leave Kudos on each chapter of a multi-chaptered work?

+No, kudos are linked to works, and not chapters.
 When a kudos is left on a multi-chaptered work, it is not linked to a specific chapter but rather to the work as a whole in order to keep the process and code simple and straightforward as possible.